CONDITIONS

 Internal examination to assess the womb and pelvis for possible causes of painful periods

-The goal is always to find the root cause, not just manage symptoms superficially.
+We always try to find the root cause, not just manage symptoms superficially.

-At Happiher, treatment is tailored to you, based on whether your pain is primary or secondary and your personal health goals.
-It is important to discuss treatment options with a healthcare provider to find the most effective approach for managing period pain.
+At Happiher treatment is personalised to you based on whether your pain is primary or secondary and your health goals.
+You should discuss treatment options with a healthcare provider to find the best way to manage period pain.

-Aside from general pain relief options, there are other types of medications that may require a prescription from a doctor.
+Aside from general pain relief options there are other types of medication that require a prescription from a doctor.

 Options include: